A glimpse at Applied Materials Inc.'s potential climb to old highs - The Dwinnex

 Ratios:

-To gain a deeper understanding of AMAT’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 25.69 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 32.47.
+For a deeper understanding of Applied Materials Inc.’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 25.50 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 32.23.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.50 and its Current Ratio is at 2.30.
 In the meantime, Its Debt-to-Equity ratio is 0.43 whereas as Long-Term Debt/Eq ratio is at 0.41.

 Upgrades & Downgrades